-So what did the inside of a Pace cage egg facility in Corowa NSW look like in May 2014?
+So what did the inside of a Pace cage egg facility in Corowa NSW look like that year?

 Row upon row of wire cages, crammed with balding hens ...
 Huge mounds of manure piling up in the pit below — in which several hens were scraping out an existence.